 About this Artist

-Born in Yerevan, Armenia, violinist SERGEY KHACHATRYAN won First Prize at the VIII International Jean Sibelius Competition in Helsinki in 2000, becoming the youngest ever winner in the history of the competition.
-In 2005 he claimed First Prize at the Queen Elisabeth Competition in Brussels.
+Born in Yerevan, Armenia, Sergey Khachatryan won First Prize at the 2000 International Jean Sibelius Competition in Helsinki, becoming the youngest-ever winner in the history of the competition.
+In 2005, he claimed First Prize at the Queen Elisabeth Competition in Brussels.

-In recent seasons, Sergey has performed with the Bamberger Symphoniker (Herbert Blomstedt and Jonathan Nott), Munich Philharmonic (James Gaffigan), Swedish Radio Symphony (Valcuha), Mariinsky Orchestra (Valery Gergiev), and Orchestre de Paris (Andris Nelsons and Gianandrea Noseda).
-He has also collaborated with the Berliner Philharmoniker, Royal Concertgebouw Orchestra, Netherlands Radio Philharmonic, Rotterdam Philharmonic, Orchestre National de France, London Symphony, London Philharmonic, Philharmonia Orchestra, NHK Symphony, Sydney Symphony, and Melbourne Symphony.
+In recent seasons, Sergey has performed with the Südwestrundfunk Symphonieorchester (with Christoph Eschenbach), Bamberger Symphoniker (with Herbert Blomstedt and Jonathan Nott), Münchner Philharmoniker (with James Gaffigan), Swedish Radio Symphony Orchestra (with Juraj Valčuha), Mariinsky Orchestra (with Valery Gergiev), and Orchestre de Paris (with Andris Nelsons and Gianandrea Noseda).
+He has also collaborated with the Berliner Philharmoniker, Royal Concertgebouw Orchestra, Radio Filharmonisch Orkest, Rotterdam Philharmonic, Orchestre National de France, London Symphony, London Philharmonic, Philharmonia Orchestra, NHK Symphony, and Melbourne Symphony Orchestras.

-Sergey’s most recent appearances in the U.S. were with the Seattle Symphony (Ludovic Morlot) and National Symphony Orchestra (Washington) (Vasily Petrenko).
-He has also visited the New York Philharmonic, Boston Symphony, Philadelphia Orchestra, Cleveland Orchestra, and San Francisco Symphony as well as the Ravinia, Blossom, and Mostly Mozart Festivals.
+Sergey’s recent appearances in the U.S. include engagements with the Seattle Symphony (led by Ludovic Morlot), Cleveland Orchestra (with Jakub Hrůša), and National Symphony Orchestra, Washington (with Vasily Petrenko).
+He has also visited the New York Philharmonic, Boston Symphony, Philadelphia Orchestra, and San Francisco Symphony as well as the Ravinia, Aspen, Blossom, and Mostly Mozart Festivals.

-Sergey and Lusine are regular duo partners.
-Together, they have given recitals at Wigmore Hall, Konzerthaus Dortmund, Théâtre des Champs-Élysées, and Cité de la Musique (Paris), Auditori Nacional Madrid, Amsterdam Concertgebouw, Palais des Beaux Arts (Brussels), Philharmonie Luxembourg, Carnegie Hall and Alice Tully Hall (New York), and Herbst Theater (San Francisco).
-Their most recent project is Brahms’ three Sonatas for Violin and Piano, both on stage and on recording.
+Sergey and Lusine Khachatryan are regular duo partners.
+Together, they have given recitals at Konzerthaus Dortmund, Wigmore Hall (London), Théâtre des Champs-Élysées and Cité de la Musique (Paris), Amsterdam Concertgebouw, Palais des Beaux Arts (Brussels), Victoria Hall (Geneva), Brucknerhaus Linz, Auditori Nacional (Madrid), Philharmonie Luxembourg, Carnegie Hall and Alice Tully Hall (New York), and Herbst Theater (San Francisco).

-The Brahms CD was released in June 2013 on Naïve Classique.
-Sergey’s discography on the label also includes the Sibelius and Khachaturian concertos with Sinfonia Varsovia and Emmanuel Krivine, both Shostakovich concertos with the Orchestre National de France and Kurt Masur, a recording of the Shostakovich and Franck sonatas for violin and piano, and the complete Sonatas and Partitas for solo violin by J.S.
+Sergey and Lusine’s most recent album My Armenia released by Naïve Classique, dedicated to the 100th commemoration of the Armenian genocide, has been awarded the Echo Klassik for Chamber Music Recording (20th/21st Century)/Mixed Ensemble.
+Together they have also recorded the three Brahms sonatas for violin and piano.
+Sergey’s discography on the label also includes the Sibelius and Khachaturian concertos with Sinfonia Varsovia and Emmanuel Krivine, both Shostakovich concertos with the Orchestre National de France and Kurt Masur, a recording of the Shostakovich and Franck violin sonatas, and the complete solo violin sonatas and partitas by J.S.
 Bach.
-A disc of Armenian music will be released in 2015.